griffithlab/civic-server/README.md

     bin/delayed_job start

+Note that the delayed worker job can get into a half baked state that may be cleared by executing this in the console: `Delayed::Job.all.each { |j| j.delete }`

 Note to make yourself an admin in a local install you can do the following from your civic-server repo.
 First log into the front end `http://127.0.0.1:3001` and sign in with your user.
 Log into a rails console, run a command that makes you an admin in the db, and exit.